escobard/Weather-Application-React/README.md

 ## Usage

-To run this application locally use the following commands:
+To run this application locally for development, use the following commands:

 ```
 $ npm start